-Average Number of Hours that Power to a Customer is Interrupted (SAIDI)
+• Average Number of Hours that Power to a Customer is Interrupted (SAIDI)

-EPCOR continued to provide reliable service to its customers in 2021, but has experienced an increase in its SAIDI value of 2.65 compared with 1.46 in 2020.
-There were multiple reasons for the increase in 2021.
-An event took place July 24th where a large tree branch fell unexpectedly from a private residence's property onto a major feeder, which accounted for almost 50% of EPCOR's SAIDI value.
-In September EPCOR experienced two adverse weather events, that accounted for an additional 33% of EPCOR's SAIDI value.
-It is expected that with our continued vegetation management program and investments in our Capitol projects to update our infrastructure the results will be more favorable in future years.
+EPCOR continued to provide reliable service to its customers in 2022 resulting in a decrease in its SAIDI value to 1.94 (2.65 in 2021).
+A single event took place September 26th where a large tree branch fell unexpectedly from a private residence's property onto a 44KV feeder, which accounted for almost 42% of EPCOR's SAIDI value.
+An additional 23% was necessary to ensure safe work conditions for EPCOR staff to upgrade, install and enhance infrastructure.
+It is expected that with our continued vegetation management program, investments in our Capital projects to update our infrastructure and strategically improving our scheduled outages will continue to result in more favorable outcomes in future years.

-• Average Number of Times that Power to a Customer is Interrupted (SAIFI)
+Average Number of Times that Power to a Customer is Interrupted (SAIFI)

-The number of times EPCOR's customers experienced interrupted power increased in 2021 compared to 2020 from 0.91 to 1.38.
-The increase in 2021 can again be mainly attributed to a significate increase in construction work where a large number of outages were for very short durations which is required to safely facilitate system access and system renewal works.
+The number of times EPCOR's customers experienced interrupted power decreased in 2022 compared to 2021 from 1.38 to 1.06.
+The decrease in 2022 can be mainly attributed to improving the planning of our scheduled outages while crews are completing construction projects where outages are required for very short durations to safely facilitate system access and system renewal works.